pyload/pyload/README.md

 > and `~/.pyload` otherwise.

 > **Note:**
-> To learn how change the config directory see the help list.
+> To learn how to change the config directory see the help list.

 Usage